Visual Supports

 Adding Supporting References

-• Showing social interactions
+• Showing social interactions with specific people

-• Incorporating specific medical devices or comfort objects
+• Including medical devices or comfort objects

 Finalizing Your Creation